Morphic Therapeutic to Host EMERALD-1 Topline Results Call on April 25, 2023

-WALTHAM, Mass., April 24, 2023 (GLOBE NEWSWIRE) -- Morphic Therapeutic MORF, a biopharmaceutical company developing a new generation of oral integrin therapies for the treatment of serious chronic diseases, today announced it will host a webcast and conference call to discuss topline results from the main cohort of the open-label EMERALD-1 Phase 2a study of MORF-057 in adults with moderate to severe ulcerative colitis.
+/EIN News/ -- WALTHAM, Mass., April 24, 2023 (GLOBE NEWSWIRE) -- Morphic Therapeutic (Nasdaq: MORF), a biopharmaceutical company developing a new generation of oral integrin therapies for the treatment of serious chronic diseases, today announced it will host a webcast and conference call to discuss topline results from the main cohort of the open-label EMERALD-1 Phase 2a study of MORF-057 in adults with moderate to severe ulcerative colitis.
 The webcast and conference call will be held at 8:00 AM Eastern Time on April 25, 2023.

 A live webcast of the call will be available on the Investors section of Morphic’s website, at www.morphictx.com.
 An archived replay will be available on the company’s website following the conference call.